Expose services of type LoadBalancer¶

 VIP_NAMESPACES¶

-environment variable enables you to define the IPAM controller to work only for a set of namespaces.
+The VIP_NAMESPACES environment variable enables you to define the IPAM controller to work only for a set of namespaces.
 The IPAM controller allocates IP addresses only to services created from namespaces specified in the environment variable.

-The following example demonstrates how you can specify namespaces in the VIP_NAMESPACES
+The following example demonstrates how you can specify namespaces in the VIP_NAMESPACES environment variable:

 - name: "VIP_NAMESPACES"